toashd/gopher/README.md

 # Gopher
 Gopher renders little `( ◔ ౪◔)´ to the command line.

-Use gopher just for the sake of pure fun or more meaningful as a loading spinner.
+Use gopher just for pure fun or more meaningful as a loading spinner.

 [![CI Status](http://img.shields.io/travis/toashd/gopher.svg?style=flat)](https://travis-ci.org/toashd/gopher)